kossiitkgp/docs/events/kwoc.md

 - A Github Repo for Technical complaints.
 For example refer [this](https://github.com/kossiitkgp/kwoc-bugs)

-- Twitter and Linkedin of KOSS account
+- Discord, Twitter and Linkedin of KOSS account

   Make sure to keep the FAQ page exhaustive and detailed.
 Update the FAQ page from regularly if new frequent queries come up.
 Along with answering the queries, it is a good idea to share the FAQ Page of KWoC, so that future queries can be addressed without need of contact.